 In Kikuyu we call it kûmaka!

 My friend was probably right.
 Kwame Rigii is a reincarnated ancestor.
 He’s not just a Kikuyu musician but a cultural icon.
-He transformed Tûrî A Mûmbi from a phrase to place, a slogan to society.
+He transformed Tûrî A Mûmbi from a phrase to a place, a slogan to a society.